 Jackson is a somewhat small city located in the state of Alabama.
 With a population of 4,967 people and four constituent neighborhoods, Jackson is the 112th largest community in Alabama.

-The percentage of adults in Jackson with college degrees is slightly lower than the national average of 21.84% for all communities.
-15.36% of adults in Jackson have a bachelor's degree or advanced degree.
+The citizens of Jackson are slightly less educated than the national average of 21.84% for the average city or town: 15.36% of adults in Jackson have a bachelor's degree or advanced degree

 Jackson is an extremely ethnically-diverse city.
 The people who call Jackson home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Jackson residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Jackson include German, Irish, Scots-Irish, and Scottish.

 The most common language spoken in Jackson is English.
 Other important languages spoken here include Spanish and African languages.